alejogs4/sw-blog/content/blog/redux-importance/index.md

 ---
-title: Why redux was / is still important
+title: Why redux is still important
 permalink: '/redux-importance'
-date: '2020-11-16T22:12:03.284Z'
+date: '2020-11-23T22:12:03.284Z'
 description: 'The tools we used shape how we think about code'
 published: true
 langKey: en
 ---

-In the last few years with the release of React hooks, the React commununity has made a progresively migration to more built-in state management tools, commonly using useReducer and context, but once Flux arquitecture was popularized by its most popular implementation (Redux), the way we developed our applications changed (hopefully for good).
+In the last few years with the release of React hooks, the React commununity has made a progresively migration to more built-in state management tools, commonly using `useReducer` and `context`, but once Flux arquitecture was popularized by its most popular implementation (Redux), the way we developed our applications changed (hopefully for good).

 Let's begin with this Dijkstra's quote